pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

 >openssl s_client -showcerts -servername tap-gui.tap.example.com -connect tap-gui.tap.example.com:443 <<< Q | openssl x509 -text -noout
 >```
 >
->Alternatively, use a browser, navigate to the ingress endpoint and click the
+>Alternatively, use a browser to navigate to the ingress endpoint and click the
 >lock icon in the navigation bar to inspect the certificate.

 ## <a id="deactivate"></a>Deactivating TLS for ingress

-Even though it is discouraged, you can deactivate the ingress issuer by setting `shared.ingress_issuer: ""`.
-As a result, components consider TLS for ingress to be deactivated.
+While VMware does not recommend it, you can deactivate the ingress issuer by setting `shared.ingress_issuer: ""`.

 ## <a id="override"></a>Overriding TLS for components